WICG/aom/explainer.md

 </script>
 ```

-Setting a property of an accessible node immediately has an
-effect on the accessibility tree.
-For example, if any assistive
+Setting a property of an accessible node immediately has an effect on the accessibility tree.
-technology was currently examining the user agent, it would
+For example, if any assistive technology was currently examining the user agent,
-quickly receive a notification that an attribute of an object
+it would quickly receive a notification
-within the web page had changed, and upon retrieving that object
+that an attribute of an object within the web page had changed,
-it'd get the new value of those properties.
+and upon retrieving that object it'd get the new value of those properties.

-Just as with ARIA, changing properties of accessible nodes has no
+Just as with ARIA, changing properties of accessible nodes has no effect
-effect on the look or feel of the webpage in any other way.
-Only
+on the look or feel of the webpage in any other way.
-clients of that platform's accessibility API are affected.
+Only clients of that platform's accessibility API are affected.

+#### Handling illegal values

-One very important design decision in the AOM is what should happen
+One very important design decision in the AOM is
-when trying to set the value of an accessible property to
+what should happen when trying to set the value of an accessible property
-something illegal (such as a role name that doesn't exist).
+to something illegal (such as a role name that doesn't exist).
 Possible options include:

-* Doing no error checking, all values would be allowed for accessibility
+* Doing no error checking, all values would be allowed for accessibility properties,
-  properties, but some would just have no effect.
+  but some would just have no effect.
-* Raising an exception immediately upon trying to set an accessibility
+* Raising an exception immediately upon trying to set an accessibility property
-  property to an illegal value
+  to an illegal value
-* Ignoring attemps to set an accessibility property to an illegal value.
+* Ignoring attempts to set an accessibility property to an illegal value.

-However, one important consideration is that in current web accessibility
+However, one important consideration is that in current web accessibility specs,
-specs, whether or not a value is legal or not often depends on the context.
+whether or not a value is legal or not often depends on the context.

+For example,
-For example, the **`checked`** property is only defined on
+the **`checked`** property is only defined on accessible nodes with certain roles
-accessible nodes with certain roles like **`checkbox`** and **`radio`**.
+like **`checkbox`** and **`radio`**.
-Therefore it's illegal to try to set **`checked`** on an object with a
+Therefore it's illegal to try to set **`checked`** on an object with a role where it isn't defined,
+like **`heading`**.
-role where it isn't defined, like **`heading`**.
-However, it seems like
+However, it seems like it would be unfortunate
-it would be unfortunate if setting `checked=true` and then setting
+if setting `checked=true` and then setting `role="checkbox"` would fail,
-`role="checkbox"` would fail, while doing it in the other order would
+while doing it in the other order would succeed.
-succeed.

 So instead, we propose the following rule: